YoussefHenna/tud-im-cloudflare-lb-measurments/README.md

 #### `globalPing`

 This runs the test using GlobalPing in the provided regions.
 This is a good way to discover load balancer on a global scale.
-Runs until api keys quota is reached to maximize coverage.

 While in the `collector` directory, run as follows